 Privacy-first architecture

 SOC 2 Type II certified with no user tracking.
-Perfect for applications where privacy matters or where you’re handling sensitive queries.
-Brave doesn’t build user profiles or sell data, making it ideal for healthcare, legal, or financial applications.
+May be well-suited for applications where privacy matters or where you're handling sensitive queries.
+Brave reports not building user profiles or selling data, which may be relevant for healthcare, legal, or financial applications.

 Up to 5 snippets per result